Pulover/PuloversMacroCreator/README.md

 If you need to compile you may run the Compile.ahk script which generates the necessary files locally to create MacroCreator.exe, MacroCreator-x64.exe, MacroCreator_Help.chm and MacroCreator-setup.exe.

 To compile you'll need:
-* mpress.exe in %ProgramFiles%\AutoHotkey\Compiler directory.
+* The latest version of Auto-Hotkey installed.
 * hhc.exe and hha.dll in Documentation\MacroCreator_Help-doc directory.
 * Inno Setup (5.5.2 or higher) installed.